beauvilerobed/ds-ml-notes-projects-and-tutorials/README.md

 - Sample From List of Weighted Categories
 - Maximum Length of a Common Subarray
 - Maximum Sum of Increasing Subsequence
+- Smallest Number of Perfect Squares Sum to N